IsaacCavallaro/up-bank-display/README.md

 ## Requirements

 - Python 3.9 or later
+- Flask (web framework for running the app)
 - Poetry (for dependency management)
 - Up API account (for fetching transaction data)